mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 I added a new team, and people expanded their roles.
 It's not just the work of training a new person, it's defining how they fit into other processes.
 And the more people you have, the more complexity there is in designing workflows that involve multiple people and multiple teams.

-### Ship a new TinyPilot hardware product
+### Ship the TinyPilot Voyager 3

-- **Result**: I never even started work on the Voyager 3
+- **Result**: We never even completed the design phase
 - **Grade**: D

 TinyPilot has always used the Raspberry Pi 4B as the core hardware.
-My plan for 2022 was to get rid of the Pi 4B and all the other third-party boards and consolidate all the functionality into a custom TinyPilot board.
+My plan for 2022 was to consolidate all the functionality into a custom TinyPilot board, eliminating many of the expensive third-party components we currently use.

-Instead, all of our hardware engineering time went to chasing down manufacturing issues and supply shortages, so we made no progress on this.
+Instead, all of our hardware engineering time went to chasing down manufacturing issues and supply shortages, so we made no progress on a new product.

 ## Goals for year six